qmk/qmk_firmware/docs/cli_commands.md

 qmk find -f 'processor=STM32F411'
 ```

-...and one can further constrain the list to keyboards using STM32F411 as well as rgb_matrix support:
+...and one can further constrain the list to keyboards using STM32F411 as well as rgb_matrix support with at least 3 columns:

 ```
-qmk find -f 'processor=STM32F411' -f 'features.rgb_matrix=true'
+qmk find -f 'processor=STM32F411' -f 'features.rgb_matrix=true' -f 'length(matrix_pins.cols, >=3)'
 ```

 The following filter expressions are also supported: